SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Most organizations already leverage event driven architecture (EDA) and have one or more event brokers.
 Today the Solace PubSub+ Event Portal supports the ability to scan, catalog and reverse engineer the following Event Brokers:

 1. Kafka – Confluent Kafka, Amazon MSK, Apache Kafka
-1. Solace PubSub+ Event Broker – Coming Soon!
+1. Solace PubSub+ Event Broker
+1. Other?
+Let us know!

+Check out this quick video showing [How to use the PubSub+ Topic Explorer](https://www.youtube.com/watch?v=2lBWnJ4A39E&ab_channel=Solace)

+Positive
-If you have a non-supported Event Broker type/configuration, then you will need add the schemas, events and applications to the Event Portal manually by using your existing documentation.
+: If you have a non-supported Event Broker type/configuration, then you will need add the schemas, events and applications to the Event Portal manually by using your existing documentation.
 While this may seem like a lot of work, it may be possible to capture this metadata and use the PubSub+ Event Portal’s APIs in order to automate the ingestion of this data.
 The benefits of doing this from a dependency management perspective is enormous as your EDA evolves and enables you to begin to manage and expose the existing event-driven capabilities implemented.

 ### Automated Discovery and Data Importation from Kafka